• Skip to primary navigation

 • After selecting the option, the cursor should be highlighted on the screen of the notepad.

-• After clicking on to Open button, by default, it should open the blank page to edit.
+• After clicking on the Open button, by default, it should open the blank page to edit.

 • Check for the functionality of the edit on the screen.